Black Widower: Plot

 The Simpsons have dinner with Selma and her new boyfriend Sideshow Bob.
+Bob's presence frightens Bart and Lisa.
 During dinner, Bob reveals that while he was in prison, he began building up hatred and the desire to kill Bart for exposing his crime of framing Krusty the Clown and started plotting revenge.
 However, after receiving Selma's response to his "Prison Pen Pal" ad, he fell in love with her and was inspired to become a model prisoner, earning an early release.

 Bob proposes to Selma and she accepts.
 He makes an appearance at a Krusty the Clown telethon and they reconcile.
 Lisa encourages Bart to forgive Bob, but Bart refuses to believe he is reformed.
 When Selma discovers that Bob detests MacGyver, the marriage is nearly called off until Bob takes Homer's suggestion to let Selma watch it alone while he takes a walk.

-Selma reveals that she has no sense of smell or taste after a mishap with a bottle rocket and has cut back on cigarettes, smoking only after meals and episodes of MacGyver.
+Whilst planning for the wedding, Selma reveals that she has no sense of smell or taste after a mishap with a bottle rocket as a child, and at the wedding reception, she announces that she has cut back on cigarettes, smoking only after meals and episodes of MacGyver.
 Selma sends the Simpsons a tape of their honeymoon which captures Bob's tirade over the lack of a gas fireplace in their hotel room.
-While watching MacGyver, Bart realizes that Selma has one hour to live and the Simpsons rush to the hotel room.
+While watching MacGyver with Patty that night, Bart realizes that Selma is in danger and the Simpsons rush to the hotel room.

 When Selma retires alone to watch MacGyver, her hotel room explodes.
-Bob returns, expecting Selma dead, but she is unscathed and the Simpsons and the police apprehend Bob.
+Bob returns, expecting Selma dead, but she is unscathed, and the Simpsons and the police apprehend Bob.
 Bart explains how he exposed Bob's scheme: Bob opened the gas valve in the hotel room, knowing Selma would not smell the leak.
 He left while she watched MacGyver, knowing she would light a cigarette afterwards and cause an explosion.
-Although Bart foiled the plot, Chief Wiggum absent-mindedly threw a match into the room after smoking a celebratory cigar, causing the explosion.
+Although Bart foiled the plot, Chief Wiggum absent-mindedly threw a match into the room after lighting a celebratory cigar, causing the explosion.
 Bob, vowing revenge on Bart, is led away by the police.
-As Selma blames herself for almost getting killed, Marge praises Bart for foiling Bob's plot and not losing his mistrust of him.
+As Selma blames herself for almost getting killed, Marge praises Bart for foiling Bob's plot and not losing his mistrust of Bob.